szymonm/pwir-cuda-labs/lab1/README.md

 **Compute Unified Device Architecture (CUDA)** is a parallel computing plaform and programming model created by NVIDIA to allow use of GPUs for general purpose processing (not exclusively graphics).

-Unlike traditional CPUs, GPUs are processors specialized for compute-intense, high parallel computation.
-More specifically, GPU is particullary efective for problems that can be solved by data-parallel computations, i.e., programs that run the same code in parallel on different pieces of data.
-On the other hand, GPUs are not the best choice for realization of compuations that pose sophistacated flow control or operate on large amounts of data.
-To this end, CUDA platform may be viewed as a realization of PRAM model (but the differences we cover later).
+Unlike traditional CPUs, GPUs are processors specialized for computationally intensive, highly parallel computation.
+More specifically, GPUs are particullary efective for problems that can be solved by data-parallel computations, i.e., programs that run the same code in parallel on different pieces of data.
+On the other hand, GPUs are not the best choice for tasks requiring sophisticated flow control or irregular data trasfers.
+To this end, CUDA platform may be viewed as a realization of PRAM model (but with differences we cover later).

-An alternative to CUDA is OpenCL - a standard supported by many computer companies (Apple, Intel, AMD, Qualcomm).
-It was designed as a framework for writing code on various heterogenous platforms.
-Although it is far more general than CUDA (suited only for NVIDIA devices), it is also more
+An alternative to CUDA is OpenCL - a standard supported by many vendors (Apple, Intel, AMD, Qualcomm).
+OpenCL is designed as a framework for writing code on various heterogenous platforms, with drivers for Intel CPUs and GPUs, and AMD and NVIDIA GPUs.
+Unfortunately, OpenCL is not well supported by NVIDIA hardware.

 ### Applications

-There are following ways of using CUDA supported GPU:
+CUDA GPUs can be used in the following ways:

 1. Middleware libraries for popular languages (examples include cuBLAS, cuFFT, Thrust, CULA) that hide details of using GPU behind normal function calls (C++, Java, Python).

-2. OpenACC compiler directives that are injected in normal code to indicate fragments of the program that should be parallelized and run on the GPU.
+2. OpenACC compiler directives that are added by the programmer to the code to indicate fragments  that should be parallelized and run on the GPU.

-3. Direct GPU programming using C/C++ based language that is executed on the GPU processors.
+3. Direct GPU programming using C/C++-based language that is executed on the GPU processors (CUDA, OpenCL).

 In the labs we cover only the last possibility.

 ### Programming model

-CUDA program consists of serial code performed on the host (CPU and computer memory) and parallel code performed by GPU’s processors called kernel.
-Communication between host and device (GPU) occurs via data transfer between computer memory and device main memory.
-In the simplest case program copies data from host memory to device’s, runs kernel code on the device and then copies results from device memory to main program memory.
+A CUDA program consists of a serial code performed on the host (CPU and computer memory, RAM) and a parallel code performed by GPU’s processors called kernel.
+Communication between the host and the device (GPU) occurs via explicit data transfers between the main system memory and the device main memory.
+In the simplest case program copies data from the host memory to the device memory, runs the kernel code on the device and then copies results from the device memory to the main host memory.

 ### Terminology